-There’s a quiet movement going on in this country, and it doesn’t involve apps, data or the latest fad.
-Following the lead of vinyl record albums, coloring books and traditional board games, jigsaw puzzles are seeing a resurgence in popularity.
-Perhaps, because it’s an opportunity to unplug and give yourself and family an escape from the information overload that is buzzing through the very fabric of our lives 24/7.
+There’s a quiet movement going on in this country, and it doesn’t involve apps, data, or the latest fad.
+Following the lead of vinyl record albums, coloring books, and traditional board games, jigsaw puzzles are seeing a resurgence in popularity.
+It’s an opportunity to unplug and give yourself and your family an escape from the information overload that is buzzing through the very fabric of our lives 24/7.

-Wrestling yourself away from screens, devices, even the television can be a nearly impossible task, but it’s vital to our mental and even physical health.
-A jigsaw puzzle requires your full attention and therein lies the magic.
-Everyone from tweens and teens to millennials and over-worked parents to seniors are returning to this quiet pastime of childhood.
+Wrestling yourself away from screens, devices, and even television, can be a nearly impossible task, but it’s vital for our mental and even physical health.
+A jigsaw puzzle requires your full attention, and therein lies the magic.
+Everyone from tweens and teens to millennials and over-worked parents to seniors is returning to this quiet pastime of childhood.
 Call it a retro revolution.

 Here are some benefits of puzzling that might surprise you.